wix-playground/stylable-components/specs/NumberInput/SPEC.md

 ![elements](./elements.png)

 The NumberInput consists of a native input and a Stepper subcomponent, which provides customisable Up and Down buttons.
-Also, you can add elements into it in the prefix, suffix and error slots, by passing the approprtiate props (see component props).
+Also, you can add elements into it in the prefix and suffix slots, by passing the approprtiate props (see component props).